Images of Galois representations in mod $p$ Hecke algebras

 If $p=2$, then $t=q^\alpha\cdot((q-1)2^\beta+1)$, for some $0\leq\alpha\leq m$ and $0\leq\beta\leq d(m-\alpha)$, and in this case

-where $C_2\subseteq\mathcal{S}$ is a subgroup of 2 elements.
+where $C_2\subseteq\mathbb{S}$ is a subgroup of 2 elements.

 As one can see, in characteristic 2 the result does not allow to completely determine the image of $\rho_f$.
-Using the packages \verb+HeckeAlgebras+ and \verb+ArtinAlgebras+ (cf. \cite{WieseWeb}) implemented in Magma, one can compute these algebras, and try to determine the image in concrete cases.
+Using the packages \verb+HeckeAlgebras+ and \verb+ArtinAlgebras+ (which can be found in \cite{WieseWeb}) implemented in Magma, one can compute these algebras, and try to determine the image in concrete cases.

 The idea is to compute, for a fixed level, weight and character, all local Hecke algebras on the corresponding space.
 For each one of them, after ensuring that the conditions of theorem \ref{thm1} are satisfied, one just has to compute Hecke operators up to certain bound, and count the number of different operators that appear.
-If one computes far enough, this number can give us a candidate for the image of the corresponding Galois representation.
+If one computes far enough, this number can give a candidate for the image of the corresponding Galois representation.
 We will see explicit examples of this procedure in the following section.